stckcrsh/product-engine/apps/rete/README.md

 - [ ] Template_var node
 - [ ] Merge node
 - [ ] Template_context node
-- [ ] Json Schema validator node
+- [x] Json Schema validator node
+- [x] Axon Node
+- [x] JSONe Node
+  - [ ] Generate a uuid helper function (There is a todo in the jsone node)
+- [ ] Jslt node
 - [x] Policy Validator
 - [X] Controls and views dont update between panel and node
+- [ ] Showing data fetching errors in the graphUI somehow - like making the node red with a tooltip (things like file not found, or jsonParse errors)
+- [ ] Showing data fetching errors in the dashboards
+- [x] Text Node
+  - [ ] Add control to parse data to json (This is to remove extraneous jsonParse nodes)
+- [x] File loader node
+  - [ ] Add control to parse data to json (This is to remove extraneous jsonParse nodes)

 ### Output Panels
-- [ ] JSON Viewer with path filtering (json path or axon)
+- [ ] JSON Viewer with path filtering (json path, jmespath/axon)
 - [ ] Switch react-json-view to react-json-view-lite
-- [ ] policy graph isnt always working, has a race condition where we need to hit toggle to get it to show
 - [ ] Monaco output panel should be readonly
-- [X] Policy graph viewer
+- [x] Policy graph viewer
   - [ ] Policy graph needs to be a solid svg so that we can mess with the proportions to fit better
+  - [ ] policy graph isnt always working, has a race condition where we need to hit toggle to get it to show
+  - [ ] dialogs in policy graph to see details about a node (tooltips for errors, etc)

 ### Control Panels
 - [x] Monaco editor

 ### Projects
 - [ ] Working with external projects (json files outside of the local storage)
+- [ ] Exporting tarballs of files so that other people can import them

 ## There has to be a difference between UI nodes and CI nodes
 The rete node processing needs to work different between UI and CI.
 There are things that need to exist like the merge node creating new sockets when a connection happens.
 These things are very specific to the UI and connection creation which doesnt exist on the CI side.
+The shared nodes library needs to be a specification repository that can be used to make sure that nodes that work between backend and frontend are the same.
+This will allow us to have a shared library.

+In the future we need to figure out how to make the processing run in the background and the frontend just shows the nodes and connections.
+And all processing will be done behind the scenes in a worker thread.
+All information will be passed to the frontend through some kind of channel like a websocket or something.

 # Node Ideas